 The honest answer is more useful than the debate.
 And in 2026, it is also more specific than it used to be.

 RAM requirements have shifted noticeably over the past two years.
 Games are bigger, assets are higher resolution, and background processes have multiplied on most modern Windows setups.
-What was comfortably enough in 2023 is worth questioning today, and what marketing teams push as “future-proof” is often more than most people will realistically use.
+What was comfortably enough in 2023 is worth questioning today.
+And what marketing teams push as “future-proof” is often more than most people will realistically use.

 So let’s cut through the noise.